 The younger children get basic classroom education.
 The aim is to equip them, where possible, to transfer to mainstream school within three years.

 If after three years they are unable to transfer to mainstream school, they are given the opportunity to stay on and train in one of these trades:

 – metalwork and/or carpentry

 The aim is that they should achieve a certificated standard which will enable them either to transfer to a college for more advanced training or to start employment in their trade.

-All the children, except those with severe learning disabilities, attend the local primary school every morning.
+All the children, except those with severe learning disabilities, attend the local primary school every day.

 In January 2016 three of our profoundly deaf boys graduated to the local secondary school.

 Classes are also held at home six days a week.
 The children are taught reading, writing and arithmetic.
-They learn Western script as well as Bangla script.
+They learn both Bangla and Western script.
 They are also all taught sign language and the deaf are taught to lip read.

 Therapy for disabilities